All about dinosaurs, fossils and prehistoric animals by Everything Dinosaur team members.

 Zaha the Dunkleosteus (PNSO)

-A stunning model of a placoderm – the PNSO Dunkleosteus model.
+A stunning model of an ancient placoderm – the PNSO Dunkleosteus model.

 The picture above shows a replica of Dunkleosteus, a giant placoderm.
 The model is from the PNSO range of figures.